Oracle buys web firm Eloqua to boost cloud presence

 "The acquisition of Eloqua will add a leading market automation solution to Oracle's strong salesforce automation products and the recently acquired RightNow call center automation solution," Nomura Equity Research analysts said in a research note.

-Oracle bought RightNow Technologies last year for $1.5 billion, sparking several more acquisitions in the cloud-computing market including IBM Inc's (IBM.N) acquisition of Kenexa and SAP AG's (SAPG.DE) purchase of SuccessFactors.
+Oracle bought RightNow Technologies last year for $1.5 billion, sparking several more acquisitions in the cloud-computing market including IBM Inc's acquisition of Kenexa and SAP AG's purchase of SuccessFactors.

 Oracle, which has traditionally offered installed software products, then bought Taleo, a cloud-based HR software firm.